Updated For Kodi 18!

 Depending on what kind of device you are using, you can either download Kodi from their website or download the app from your app store.
 If there is no app available for your device, you can also download the APK from their website.

-When you download Kodi, you will find yourself with an empty library, so you will need to start adding media from your own library, and installing add-ons to let you access streaming and other media services.
+When you download Kodi you will find yourself with an empty library, so you will need to start adding media from your own library and installing add-ons to let you access streaming and other media services.

 How Do I Use Kodi Properly?

-Making the most out of Kodi is all about getting it set up to do what you want.
+Making the most of Kodi is all about getting it set up to do what you want.
 Do you want it to be able to pull up playlists based on your moods?
 Do you want to switch easily and browse all of your streaming libraries at the same time?
 Are you all about bringing gaming to the big screen?

 How Do I Put Kodi On My PC?